-The illusion of having a broad choice of technical means of identifying fraud users should not deceive you as you will soon discover the lack of effective methods of restricting those users.
-Banning them by cookie / Referer / User-Agent makes little to no impact as this data is supplied by clients, and might be easily forged.
+Don't be deceived by the illusion of having a wide range of technical means to identify fraudulent users; you will soon realize the lack of effective methods to restrict them.
+Banning them based on cookies / Referer / User-Agent makes little to no impact as this data is supplied by clients and can be easily forged.
 In the end, you have four mechanisms for suppressing illegal activities:

-- Banning users by IP (networks, autonomous systems) - Requiring mandatory user identification (maybe tiered: login / login with confirmed phone number / login with confirmed identity / login with confirmed identity and biometrics / etc.) - Returning fake responses - Filing administrative abuse reports.
+- Banning users by IP addresses (networks, autonomous systems) - Requiring mandatory user identification (maybe tiered: login / login with a confirmed phone number / login with a confirmed identity / login with a confirmed identity and biometrics / etc.) - Returning fake responses - · Filing administrative abuse reports.

-The problem with the first option is the collateral damage you will inflict, especially if you have to ban subnets.
+The problem with the first option is the collateral damage you will inflict, especially when banning subnets.

-The second option, though quite rational, is usually inapplicable to real APIs, as not every partner will agree with the approach, and definitely not every end user.
-This will also require being compliant with the existing personal data laws.
+The second option, while rational, is often impractical for real APIs because not every partner will agree with the approach, and certainly many users will churn off.
+This will also require compliance with existing personal data laws.

-The third option is the most effective one in technical terms as it allows to put the ball in the malefactor's court: it is now them who need to invent how to learn if the robot was detected.
-But from the moral point of view (and from the legal perspective as well) this method is rather questionable, especially if we take into account the probability of false-positive signals, meaning that some real users will get the fake data.
+The third option is the most effective one in technical terms as it allows putting the ball in the malefactor's court: it is now up to them to figure out how to determine if the robot was detected.
+But from a moral point of view (and from a legal perspective as well) this method is rather questionable, especially if we take into account the probability of false-positive signals, meaning that some real users will get fake data.

-Thereby, you have only one method that really works: filing complaints to hosting providers, ISPs, or law enforcement authorities.
+Therefore, you have only one method that truly works: filing complaints with hosting providers, ISPs, or law enforcement authorities.
 Needless to say, this brings certain reputational risks, and the reaction time is rather not lightning fast.

-In most cases, you're not fighting fraud - you're actually increasing the cost of the attack, simultaneously buying yourself enough time to make administrative moves against the perpetrator.
-Preventing API misusage completely is impossible as malefactors might ultimately employ the expensive but bulletproof solution - to hire real people to make the requests to the API on real devices through legitimate applications.
+In most cases, you're not fighting fraud - you're actually increasing the cost of the attack, simultaneously buying yourself enough time to take administrative actions against the perpetrator.
+Preventing API misuse completely is impossible as malefactors might ultimately employ the expensive but bulletproof solution - hiring real people to make the requests to the API on real devices through legitimate applications.

 An opinion exists, which the author of this book shares, that engaging in this sword-against-shield confrontation must be carefully thought out, and advanced technical solutions are to be enabled only if you are one hundred percent sure it is worth it (e.g., if they steal real money or data).
-By introducing elaborate algorithms, you rather conduct an evolutional selection of the smartest and most cunning cybercriminals, counteracting to whom will be way harder than to those who just naïvely call API endpoints with curl.
-What is even more important, in the final phase - i.e., when filing the complaint to authorities - you will have to prove the alleged ToS violation, and doing so against an advanced fraudster will be problematic.
-So it's rather better to have all the malefactors monitored (and regularly complained against), and escalate the situation (i.e., enable the technical protection and start legal actions) only if the threat passes a certain threshold.
-That also implies that you must have all the tools ready, and just keep them below fraudsters' radars.
+By introducing elaborate algorithms, you rather conduct an evolutionary selection of the smartest and most cunning cybercriminals, counteracting whom will be way harder than those who just naïvely call API endpoints with curl.
+Furthermore, in the final phase, when filing a complaint with authorities, you'll need to prove the alleged ToS violation, which can be challenging when dealing with advanced fraudsters.
+So it's rather better to have all the malefactors monitored (and regularly reported), and escalate the situation (i.e., enable technical protection and initiate legal actions) only if the threat passes a certain threshold.
+That also implies having all the tools ready and keeping them below infringers' radars.

-Out of the author of this book's experience, the mind games with malefactors, when you respond to any improvement of their script with the smallest possible effort that is enough to break it, might continue indefinitely.
-This strategy, i.e., making fraudsters guess which traits were used to ban them this time (instead of unleashing the whole heavy artillery potential), annoys amateur "hackers" greatly as they lack hard engineering skills and just give up eventually.
+Based on the author of this book's experience, mind games with malefactors, where you respond to any improvement of their script with the smallest possible effort that is enough to break it, might continue indefinitely.
+This strategy, i.e., making fraudsters guess which traits were used to ban them this time (instead of unleashing the whole heavy artillery potential), greatly annoys amateur "hackers" as they lack hard engineering skills and eventually give up.